f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab7.rst

 Lab Summary
 ===========

-In this lab, you enhanced your HA configuration to leverage HA Groups with connection mirroring and persistence mirroring.
+In this lab, you enhanced your HA configuration to leverage connection mirroring and persistence mirroring at the Virtual Server level.

-With persistance mirroring and connection mirroring you enable your BIG-IP HA Cluster for a seemless failover without client interruption.
+With persistance mirroring and connection mirroring, you enable your BIG-IP HA Cluster for a seemless failover without client traffic interruption.

 This completes lab 7, and concludes the **BIG-IP HA Failover - Do it the Proper Way** lab.